Baspa/baspa/README.md

 This package is your guidance to get a better SEO score on search engines.
 Laravel SEO Scanner scans your code and crawls the routes from your app.
 The package has 24 checks that will check on performance, configurations, use of meta tags and content quality.

-You can learn more about Laravel SEO Scanner by clicking [here](https://github.com/vormkracht10/laravel-seo-scanner)
+You can learn more about the Laravel SEO Scanner package by clicking [here](https://github.com/vormkracht10/laravel-seo-scanner)

 #### 🖼️ Laravel Open Graph Image

 This Laravel package enables you to dynamically create Open Graph images for your website based on a single Blade template with HTML and CSS.
 Designing a dynamic Open Graph Image as a developer just got very easy using this package!

-You can learn more about Laravel Open Graph Image by clicking [here](https://github.com/vormkracht10/laravel-open-graph-image)
+You can learn more about the Laravel Open Graph Image package by clicking [here](https://github.com/vormkracht10/laravel-open-graph-image)

 #### 🔄 PHP Uploadcare Transformations

 Generate Uploadcare image processing URLs to transform and process your images.
 This package provides a fluent interface to build your image processing URLs.

-You can learn more about PHP Uploadcare Transformations [here](https://github.com/vormkracht10/php-uploadcare-transformations)
+You can learn more about the PHP Uploadcare Transformations package [here](https://github.com/vormkracht10/php-uploadcare-transformations)

 #### 📈 Laravel Google Analytics v4

 Retrieve a wide variety of analytics data from Google Analytics version 4 using the Google API.

-You can learn more about Laravel Google Analytics v4 [here](https://github.com/vormkracht10/laravel-google-analytics-v4).
+You can learn more about the Laravel Google Analytics v4 package [here](https://github.com/vormkracht10/laravel-google-analytics-v4).

 #### ✅ Laravel OK

 Health checks made in production to ensure you can sleep well at night and be sure everything is still OK.

-You can learn more about Laravel OK [here](https://github.com/vormkracht10/laravel-ok).
+You can learn more about the Laravel OK package [here](https://github.com/vormkracht10/laravel-ok).

 #### Others